-DESC selects providers for both the supplemental Eligible Training Provider List (ETPL) and training contracts through a competitive procurement process that requires training providers to document that they meet a variety of criteria, including their past success in serving individuals with barriers to employment.
-A separate DESC policy, the Supplemental Eligible Training Provider List (ETPL) & Contract Training Policy, outlines the criteria used to determine a school's initial and continued eligibility for the ETPL.
+DESC selects providers for both the supplemented Eligible Training Provider List (ETPL) and training contracts through a competitive procurement process that requires training providers to document that they meet a variety of criteria, including their past success in serving individuals with barriers to employment.
+A separate DESC policy outlines the criteria used to determine a school's initial and continued eligibility for the ETPL.

-DESC provides customers with access to training opportunities in high-demand, high-growth sectors, through a combination of ITAs though its supplemental ETPL and contracts for training services.
-DESC's current high-demand, high-growth sectors are referenced in the Four-Year Plan.
+DESC provides customers with access to training opportunities in the following high-demand, high-growth sectors, through a combination of ITAs though its supplemented ETPL and contracts for training services: